|

 feelings or impressions as you can, then rise and immediately

-record them in a journal (which you keep nearby on a nightstand if you have an
+record them in a journal (which you keep nearby on a nightstand)

 or say them